data-analysis

 • Discontinued the SolarCity brand entirely by 2019

-• Reduced its door-to-door sales workforce substantially
+• Cut its door-to-door sales workforce and shifted to online-only solar sales

 • Launched the Tesla Solar Roof (Generation 3) in 2020